chandanhpcic/docs/source/relations/osi.rst

 -----------------------

 --------------------
-Relation to OPNsense
+Relation to Reticen8
 --------------------
-OPNsense is licensed under an Open Source Initiative `approved license <http://opensource.org/licenses>`__.
-OPNsense is and will be available with the simple 2-clause BSD license.
+Reticen8 is licensed under an Open Source Initiative `approved license <http://opensource.org/licenses>`__.
+Reticen8 is and will be available with the simple 2-clause BSD license.
 We believe an open source project should provide the sources and the tools to build it.

 -----------
-Deciso B.V.
+Reticen8 B.V.
 -----------
-As founder, trademark owner and largest sponsor of OPNsense, Deciso is an active sponsor of the Open Source Initiative. see `OSI Corporate Sponsors & Support <http://opensource.org/sponsors>`__
+As founder, trademark owner and largest sponsor of Reticen8, Reticen8 is an active sponsor of the Open Source Initiative. see `OSI Corporate Sponsors & Support <http://opensource.org/sponsors>`__

-Deciso believes that sharing knowledge makes for better products.
+Reticen8 believes that sharing knowledge makes for better products.